 Directions:

 In a small bowl, stir together confectioners’ sugar and milk until smooth.
-Beat in corn syrup and almond or vanilla extract until icing is smooth and glossy.
-Add a bit more corn syrup if icing is too thick.
-Divide into small bowls.
-Add food coloring to each bowl.
-The icing can be applied in one of several ways, depending upon the age and skill level of the kids doing the decorating.
+Beat in corn syrup and extract until glossy.
+Add a bit more corn syrup if too thick.
+Divide into small bowls and tint with food coloring.
+Apply icing in any of these ways:

-• Spread the icing on with a knife or back of a spoon.
+- Spread with a knife or the back of a spoon.

 Snow Art